T-Hugs/typedefs/README.md

-# typedefs
+# Type Definitions

-Various type definitions for use with Typings and TypeScript
+Various type definitions for use with Typings and TypeScript.
+See [Typings](https://github.com/typings/typings) for more information.